sberrevoets/SDCAlertView/README.md

 `SDCAlertController` is a normal view controller, so applying a `tintColor` to its `view` will color the buttons and any subviews you add to the `contentView`.

-If you are looking for more customizations, create a subclass of `DefaultVisualStyle` and use `visualStyle` on the `AlertController` instance.
-You can also create an instance of `DefaultVisualStyle` and overwrite the attributes you need (this is mainly intended to be used from Objective-C).
+If you are looking for more customizations, create a subclass of `AlertVisualStyle` and use `visualStyle` on the `AlertController` instance.
+You can also create an instance of `AlertVisualStyle` and overwrite the attributes you need (this is mainly intended to be used from Objective-C).
 Note that after an alert has been presented, changing any of these settings is ignored.

 # Support
 I'm pretty active on [Stack Overflow](http://stackoverflow.com/users/751268/scott-berrevoets), so please use that if you have any questions.
 You can also use [Twitter](http://twitter.com/ScottBerrevoets) to contact me directly.